-Ec4 Income Generation - the Council will manage its commercial assets to provide income streams on a commercial basis to support the development and delivery of community services and benefits.
-The Council will also seek to develop new income streams which contribute to the local economy
+Ec4 Income Generation - the council will manage its commercial assets to provide income streams on a commercial basis to support the development and delivery of community services and benefits.
+The council will also seek to develop new income streams as opportunities arise which contribute to the local economy and to maximise investment income.

 Okehampton Town Council will undertake marketing of its facilities that are available for hire on a more proactive basis once external and internal improvements to enhance them have been completed.
+In 2022 the Council Chamber was enhanced to make it a more attractive wedding venue.